Standard Operations :: Frozen Beverage :: Brix Level

 All frozen beverage machines require a specific Brix level to freeze product correctly.
 If you are planning on making your own custom product, or even mixing your product using a concentrate or powder, you will want to ensure your Brix level (dissolved sugar content) is within range.
 This will ensure your product freezes correctly in your machine.
 One-degree Brix is equal to 1 gram of sucrose per 100 grams of solution.
 Brix represents the strength of the solution as percentage by mass.
 Various things can affect the Brix level of your product, including: sugar content, alcohol content, other dissolved solids such as flavorings, etc.

-You will need to have a Brix Refractometer, such as the one listed here, that specifically measures the brix level of a liquid.
+You will need to have a Brix Refractometer, which can be purchased here, that specifically measures the brix level of a liquid.
 The required Brix levels for Spaceman USA machines is provided below.

 Spaceman USA recommends verifying the product’s Brix level for every batch that you make to ensure consistency.